ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 1. 1 undesirable type of event has been added: Hydrate in Service Line;
 1. The number of real instances has increased by 94;
 1. The number of simulated instances has increased by 150;
-1. The number of actual wells covered has rose from 21 to 42;
+1. The number of real wells covered has rose from 21 to 42;
 1. 1 label has been added: state label;
 1. More labeled data (observations) have been incorporated in several instances;
 1. No simulated or hand-drawn instances have changed significantly.
 All 20 additional variables were incorporated into these instances with missing values.